Neoteroi/BlackSheep-Docs/docs/request-handlers.md

-A request handler defined this way is called directly to generate a response when a web request matches the route associated with the function (in this case, HTTP GET on the root of the website "/").
+A request handler defined this way is called directly to generate a response when a web request matches the route associated with the function (in this case, HTTP GET at the root of the website "/").

-However, to improve developer's experience and development speed, BlackSheep implements automatic normalization of request handlers.
-For example it is possible to define a request handler as a synchronous function, the framework automatically wraps the synchronous function into an asynchronous wrapper:
+However, to improve the developer's experience and development speed, BlackSheep implements automatic normalization of request handlers.
+For example, it is possible to define a request handler as a synchronous function, the framework automatically wraps the synchronous function into an asynchronous
+wrapper:

 ```python